petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

    - Premium
    - Standard

 When your site users select Engine and Exhaust System, they expect to see products matching either category.
 If they then select the Premium category from the Quality vocabulary, they expect the results to be narrowed to just premium auto parts for the engine and exhaust systems.
-This can be accomplished out-of-the-box as of Update 46.
+This can be accomplished out-of-the-box as of 7.4 Update/GA 47.

 To configure the use case above,